 Why You'll Love This Recipe

-- Long Shelf Life: These bacon bits are easy to store and perfect for road trips, camping, picnicking in the park, or trekking up a mountain.
+- These bacon bits are easy to store and perfect for road trips, camping, picnicking in the park, or trekking up a mountain.
 They're pretty good about not being in the fridge for a while, but scroll down for the storage tips to keep them in prime munching condition.

 What Is TVP?